-Pat Holt began her publishing career in the New York office of Houghton Mifflin Company in 1969 and was later promoted to the company’s Boston office, where she worked as publicity manager.
+Pat Holt began her publishing career in the New York and Boston offices of Houghton Mifflin Company, beginning in 1969.
 In the mid-1970s, she was senior editor and publicity director for the San Francisco Book Company, and in 1978 she became Publishers Weekly‘s first full-time Western Correspondent, where her territory ranged from the Rockies to Australia and Mexico to Alaska.

-Pat is a founder of the Bay Area Book Reviewers Association, where she originated the idea for an annual BABRA Awards presentation, and was the first nonlibrarian in 40 years to receive the American Library Association’s prestigious Grolier Foundation Award.
-She was elected to the board of directors of the National Book Critics Circle and later became its Vice President during a six-year term.
+Pat was the first nonlibrarian in 40 years to receive the American Library Association’s prestigious Grolier Foundation Award.
+A founder of the Bay Area Book Reviewers Association, where she originated the idea for an annual BABRA Awards presentation, Pat was elected to the board of directors of the National Book Critics Circle and later became its Vice President during a six-year term.

 She is the author of The Bug in the Martini Olive, a biography of San Francisco private detective Hal Lipset, published in 1991 by Little, Brown and reprinted in 1994 as The Good Detective by Pocket Books.
 She was first editor for her partner Terry Ryan’s memoir, The Prize Winner of Defiance, Ohio, and chronicler of Terry’s adventures in the publishing trade (see The Terry Ryan Columns at Holt Uncensored).